pathoam/solana/bench-exchange/README.md

     /// key 4 - Token account associated with the To Trade
     /// key 5 - Token account associated with From trade
     /// key 6 - Token account in which to deposit the Matchers profit from the swap.
-    SwapRequest,
+    MatchRequest,
 }

-/// Swap accounts are populated with this structure pub struct TradeSwapInfo {
+/// Trade accounts are populated with this structure pub struct TradeInfo {
-    /// Pair swapped
-    pub pair: TokenPair,
+    pub Offered: Vec<AssetAmount>,
-    /// `To` trade order
+    /// Assets offered for trade
-    pub to_trade_order: Pubkey,
+    pub Accepted: Vec<AssetAmount>,
-    /// `From` trade order
+    /// Assets accepted for trades
+    /// Offer/Accept for trade have arbitrary "polarity" eg. swapping them in the trade context should have no effect on logic.
+    // Might be better to name them in a way that doesn't imply temporal relationship

-    pub from_trade_order: Pubkey,
+    pub OfferedOrder: Pubkey,
-    /// Number of primary tokens exchanged
-    pub primary_tokens: u64,
-    /// Price the primary tokens were exchanged for pub primary_price: u64,
-    /// Number of secondary tokens exchanged
-    pub secondary_tokens: u64,
-    /// Price the secondary tokens were exchanged for pub secondary_price: u64,
+    /// order that supplied the assets referred in the Offered field pub AcceptedOrder: Pubkey,
+    /// order that supplied the assets referred in the Accepted field pub Timestamp: u32,
 }
 ```